Paul Evans' Sculpture Front Series

 An Interview with Dorsey Reading

 Master welder, metalworker, and craftsman Dorsey Reading began working for Paul Evans right out of high school and stayed for 23 years.
 He became Evans’ most relied-upon employee and was responsible for executing many of his designs.
-We spoke with Reading about this cabinet, an important and rare example from the Sculpture Front series, and he provided unique insights into both the history and process of one of the most rare and expensive lines from Paul Evans’ studio.
+We spoke with Reading about the Sculpture Front series, and he provided unique insights into both the history and process of one of the most rare and expensive lines from Paul Evans’ studio.

 What was America House and can you tell us more about their association with Paul Evans?